Soft-Contact/resto/specs/resto_json_api.md

 * ``dateFrom`` - get delivery notes that have delivery note date equal to or later than this date.
 This parameter is required.
 * ``dateUntil`` - get delivery notes that have delivery note date equal to or earlier than this date.
+* ``registeredFromDate`` - optionally get delivery notes that have been registered equal or later to this date.
+* ``registeredUntilDate`` - optionally get delivery notes that been registered equal to or earlier than this date.
 * ``businessUnitUUIDs`` - optional list of business unit UUID's whose delivery notes should be included.
 If this parameter is not given, the delivery notes of all business units will be included.

 response: